What xeriscape actually means

 How much water does xeriscape actually save?

-NMSU Cooperative Extension reports that well-designed and well-managed xeriscape conversions in New Mexico typically reduce landscape water use by roughly 35–70% compared to turf, depending on prior watering, plant selection, and ongoing care.
-These are real-world numbers that assume the irrigation is properly designed, programmed, and adjusted seasonally.
+NMSU Cooperative Extension reports that significant water savings of roughly 35% to 70% are possible from residential landscaping changes and improved management of outside watering, depending on prior watering, plant selection, and ongoing care.
+These are real-world ranges that assume the irrigation is properly designed, programmed, and adjusted seasonally.
 The upper end of that range generally requires sustained good management, not just a one-time install.
+Actual savings on any specific property depend on the property and how it is managed.

 HOA considerations